 When Ann Henry opened her hardback copy of Living History — a memoir by her old friend, Hillary Rodham Clinton — a faded magazine clipping fell out.
 The page, ripped from a 2003 edition of Newsweek, bears the headline "Say Goodbye to the Virago."
 Henry has kept it tucked inside the book's front flap for 11 years.

-The column, written by Anna Quindlen, casts Clinton as the “damned if she does and damned if she doesn’t” leading woman, pilloried by the press, “expected to be tough as nails and warm as toast.”
-Quindlen, Henry thought, had nailed it.
+The column, written by Anna Quindlen, casts Clinton as the "damned if she does and damned if she doesn't" leading woman, pilloried by the press, "expected to be tough as nails and warm as toast."
+For Henry, the column still rings true.